contao/docs/docs/dev/guides/fragment-controllers.md

 {{% /notice %}}

 Sometimes, one might need to override/extend the functionality of an existing Contao module.
-Sure one could simply create a module *the old way*, but this limits functionality and is not recommended anymore.
+While you can still create a module the legacy way, it limits functionality and is not recommended anymore.
 However, there's nothing limiting us from extending an existing class and using it as a controller in Contao 4!